vickmuir/Backup/evault-bmr-plugin.md

 ### How much disk space and time does a BMR restore take?

-A backup that is made from a default installation will use about 6 GB.
+A backup that is made from a default installation uses about 6 GB.
 Such a restore would take around 15 minutes on a 1 GB port.
 This process is also affected by private port speed.
 If you need faster backups/restores, a port speed increase might be needed.